 Comprised of over 32,000 students and four campuses, George Mason University has been ranked in the top 150 best colleges by the U.S. News and World Report and in the top five of the "Up and Coming" colleges to watch.

-Originally located on the Fairfax campus, S-CAR's graduate program has established a new home on the Arlington Campus, a smaller (5.2 acre) urban campus located between two metro stations (Clarendon and Virginia Square-GMU- orange line).
-Set approximately six miles from downtown Washington D.C., the campus hosts the Law School, the School for Public Policy and several other professional graduate level programs.
-The Graduate Certificate Program, the Masters Programs and the Ph.D Program are housed in the Truland Building.
+Originally located on the Fairfax campus, S-CAR's graduate program has established a new home on the Arlington Campus, a smaller (5.2 acre) urban campus located between two metro stations (Clarendon and Virginia Square-GMU- Orange and Silver lines).
+Set approximately six miles from downtown Washington D.C., the campus hosts the Law School, the School for Policy,Governance, and International Affairs, the School of Business and several other professional graduate level programs.
+The Graduate Certificate Program, the Masters Programs and the Ph.D Program are housed in the Metropolitan Building located behind Founders Hall.

 For more information about George Mason University click here.